Sqooba/scala-timeseries-lib/README.md

 # tslib -- a lightweight time series library

 ## Why
-I've had to handle time-series like data in Java recently, which turned out to be slightly frustrating due to Java's limitations.
+I've had to handle time-series like data in Java recently, which turned out to be ~~slightly~~ really frustrating.

 Having some spare time and wanting to see what I could come up with in Scala, I decided to build a small time series library.
 Additional reasons are: